viktorburka/blog/articles/golang-testing-features/sub-tests-benchmarks/README.md

 	teardown(t)
 }
 ```
-We add scope capturing code to ensure the `test` value doesn't get overwritten and the vairable doesn't get involved in a race condition.
-Lets run it now and make sure we see our `setup` and `teardown` being invoked properly.
+We add scope capturing code to ensure the `test` value doesn't get overwritten and the variable doesn't get involved in a race condition.
+Let's run it now and make sure we see our `setup` and `teardown` being invoked properly.

 ```bash
 $ go test -v -run=TestTransitRoutesSubtestsInParallel/TestGroup/green ./...